 Tips for picking up cash in Chile

 - Be mindful of hotspots.
-Muggings and robberies are frequent in urban areas and tourist areas, including Santiago, Viña del Mar, Valparaíso, Calama and on public transportation.
+Muggings and robberies are frequent in urban areas and tourist areas, including Santiago, Viña del Mar, Valparaíso and Calama.
+Take care on public transport.

 - Go during the day.
-Muggings occur most often at night, even in some of the more popular and busy areas.
+Muggings occur at night, even in some of the more popular and busy areas.

 - Keep the cash with you.
-Keep the money on you — don’t put it in your luggage.
+Do not separate yourself from the cash.
+Keep it with you rather than putting it in luggage on public transport.
 Be alert of attempts to distract you from your possessions.